Are you a professional or amateur photographer interested in taking photos at Historic Oak View County Park?

 We do have special events throughout the year, so please check our calendar to see if the date you have in mind for a photo shoot coincides with a park special event, which might draw thousands of extra visitors to the park.
 If you choose to come on a day during a special event, please know that photographers and/or their clients may be asked to park in a different location, and might not have access to all areas of the park grounds.

 Please respect all the park rules, as well as this list of rules that we ask photographers and their clients to follow.
-To see the full Photography/Film Policy, please open the document at the bottom of this page.
+Please review our Photography/Film Policy, which includes the following critical information:

 - Photographer and clients/subjects will stay out of all restricted areas (including animal pens, interior of any buildings, trees).
 Please do not block, obstruct, or close any building entrances or doors.